-What a grease trap really does
+What a grease trap actually does

 Why regular cleaning is non-negotiable

-Not all service is created equal.
-An appropriate task is more than a fast skim of the leading layer.
-In an extensive check out, the crew will get here with a vacuum truck or portable system suitable for the trap's area.
-They will remove the covers with care to prevent damaging gaskets or stripping bolts.
-Before pumping, they may determine thickness with a slotted stick or electronic probe to record conditions.
+Not all service is produced equal.
+An appropriate task is more than a quick skim of the leading layer.
+In a thorough see, the crew will show up with a vacuum truck or portable system ideal for the trap's area.
+They will get rid of the lids with care to avoid destructive gaskets or removing bolts.
+Before pumping, they might determine thickness with a slotted stick or electronic probe to record conditions.

 Choosing the right grease trap company